 In our sample, the younger generation (generation Z) is represented by P1, P2, P6 and P8.
 These participants are all active in street protests, for various purposes.
-They have corresponding political opinions among each other, but also differ in their points of focus.
+They have corresponding political opinions, but also differ in their points of focus.
 P1 and P8 both mention that they have ties to the ANTIFA.
+While P1 says she is not part of the ANTIFA, P8 does say he identifies with the movement.

-P8: In Germany, in Berlin... it's a mix between political parties that I identify with and then social-political groups and movements outside that I identify with.
-Of course, generally, I would identify with ANTIFA, just because I think everybody should, and everybody should be antifascist.
+P8: In Germany, in Berlin... it's a mix between political parties that I identify with and then social political groups and movements outside that I identify with.
+Of course, generally I would identify with ANTIFA, just because I think everybody should, and everybody should be antifascist.
 So that's something that I identify with.
 Obviously, I attended a lot of Fridays For Future demonstrations, so I would identify with that as well.
 Those are groups outside of the traditional political parties that I would identify myself with.

 Alongside the ANTIFA, P8 makes a stand against climate change.
-Before he got the right to vote, because of his age, P8 put out his opinion by attending street protests, for the purpose of contributing to democracy.
+Before he got the right to vote, because of his age, the participant put out his opinion through attending street protests, for the purpose of contributing to democracy.
 Climate change is for multiple participants a reason for activism.

-P2: It [my focus on collective action] is different things. (...)
+P2: It [my focus in collective action] is different things. (...)
 There was like Fridays for Future, but just some general stuff that I was interested in.
-And then I also went to this really like left-wing, not left-wing but like leftish political school that really has their own fight against racism club in school. (...)
+And then I also went to this really like left wing, not left wing but like leftish political school that really has their own fight against racism club in school. (...)
 I feel like I'm very interested in feminism just because I feel like that's a topic or an issue that is still very present in my generation [Generation Z] and in my friend groups and in all of my encounters, sort of. (...)
 It's like everyone, well not everyone, obviously, but like racism or climate change or even the living situation is easier to address and people are more perceivable to it.

 Furthermore, P2 feels strongly about the squatting movement and has strong ties to them.
 She has also participated in different actions concerning the planning of a squatting operation.